victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 A hardworking developer could examine all the application threads call-stacks one by one, but as our serious application has a lot of threads, including some auxiliary ones, we'll try to speed up the investigation process.

-There are few options came to my mind:
+There are few options that came to my mind:
 * get the thread ID from the handle;
-* stare at the Parallel Stacks in the VS debugger until enlightenment occurs.
+* stare at the Parallel Stacks in the VS debugger until enlightened.

-## Getting a thread ID from the handle
+## Getting a thread ID from its handle

 Let's imagine that there is no <code>std::thread&#58;:_Id</code> member variable.
 Only a RAW Win32 thread handle, `0x0000009C`, for example.
 ![handle: `0x0000009C`](images/handle.png "handle: `0x0000009C`")

-A handle is a descriptor of the opened resource, just like the `fopen()` return value.
-Technically, it’s an index in the resources table.
-It would be nice if we could glance at it with a little effort, and actually, we can do this using the [Handle tool](https://learn.microsoft.com/en-us/sysinternals/downloads/handle/) from the Sysinternals Utilities by Mark Russinovich.
+A handle is a process-local descriptor of the opened resource, similar to the index in the opened resources table.
+Although the handle value hides any information about the resource it points to, we can query details using undocumented API or leverage the [Handle tool](https://learn.microsoft.com/en-us/sysinternals/downloads/handle/) from the Sysinternals Utilities by Mark Russinovich that serves the same purpose.

-By the way, I recommend eventually examining the whole suite of Sysinternals Utilities, as there are a lot of utilities to help the user find out what is going on in the system.
+The Handle utility will enumerate all running processes in the system and dump each opened handle alongside details of what this handle points to.
+Then, we could match our handle value with dumped information to find a thread ID and switch to it in the debugger.

 Looking at the manual, let's craft a command line: `-a` for _all_, `-v` for _CSV_:
 {{< highlight bat>}}c:\tools\handles>handle -a -v > handles.csv
 {{< /highlight >}}

 Hit <kbd>ENTER</kbd>, wait until your patience runs out, realizing that Handle.exe is trying to inject its code into a frozen process to gather details.
 To let the tool execute the code inside the debugged process, hit 'Continue' in the debugger.
 Then a CSV with all the opened handles appears.
-Quite a lot, but we have a grep or a table processor to search for our handle.
+Quite a lot, but we have a grep or a table processor to search for our handle by value.

 ![ID: `10596`](images/handle-csv.png "ID: `10596`")

-Having a process ID, jump to this thread and examine whether there is a bug in our worker thread.
-We’ll start by investigating its call stack after describing the alternate solution.
+Now we know that the main thread is waiting for the termination of the thread with ID 10596, so we can select it in the VS thread dropdown among many others and investigate its call stack to find out what it waits for.
+We'll do this after describing the alternate solution.

 ## VS debugger: Parallel Stacks